MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-sample-data.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-To explore the possibilities of text classification in AI Builder, you can get started by building and training an text classification model using sample pictures and labels.
+To explore the possibilities of text classification in AI Builder, you can get started by building and training an text classification model using sample data.

 ## Get the sample data